Explore what ownership interest means in business, how it’s calculated and why it’s essential for equity, profits, and control in any entity

 Third, asset distribution rights come into play during liquidation events, determining how proceeds are allocated when a business winds down or sells.

-These rights become particularly important when evaluating business worth and understanding how different ownership classes might receive different treatment during exit events.
+Asset Distribution rights are essential when evaluating business worth and understanding how different ownership classes might receive different treatment during exit events.

 The interplay between these rights creates the foundation for business governance and financial planning.
 When founders split equity or investors inject capital, they're not just dividing ownership—they're establishing a framework that will govern business relationships for years to come.